 Program Associate and Administrator, True Costs Initiative

-Vashti is the newest addition to TCI, joining the team in 2021 as the Program Associate and Administrator.
+Vashti joined the team in 2021 as the Program Associate and Administrator.
 In this role, she engages with TCI’s partners, serves as the organization’s administrator, coordinates and implements TCI’s communications, and supports the Executive Director and Program Officer.

 Her passions lie in environmental justice and cultural competency, with a uniquely compassionate perspective that comes from years of animal activism, community volunteer work, education equity, and ecological research.